-The approach is not new, Joel wrote this in 2000:
+The approach is not new, back in the year 2000 Joel Spolsky wrote:

 Compare this to Microsoft, where things are done at the lowest level, and most managers act like their most important job is to run around the room, moving the furniture out of the way, so people can concentrate on their work.

 Running great delivery teams